 Nuha has a degree in Business Management and, prior to joining Wolsey Hall Oxford, lectured in Business and Economics.
 She has also worked in Early Years Learning and Student Support, working closely with students requiring extra exam provision at another college in Oxford.
 Nuha lives in North Oxford and has two daughters, both of whom are currently at university.
 In her spare time she enjoys interior design and aerobics.

-An Oxford University Chemistry graduate, Lynne has many years marketing experience gained from working for a number of blue chip companies including Vodafone and Dunlop as well as a diverse range of freelance clients.
-In recent years Lynne has made Pay-per-Click advertising one of her specialist areas and enjoys the mental challenge of trying to keep up with Google.
+A University of Oxford Chemistry graduate, Lynne has many years marketing experience gained from working for a number of blue chip companies including Vodafone and Dunlop as well as a diverse range of freelance clients.
+Lynne enjoys all aspects of marketing but at the heart of this is the real desire to ensure Wolsey Hall keeps up to date with the changing requirements of all our students and their families across the world.
 In her spare time Lynne likes to keep fit, do battle with the constant onslaught of weeds in her garden and provide a taxi service to her three boys.